 This phase of a data-intensive endeavor is crucial and usually represents somewhere between 50 and 70% of the whole project in terms of duration.
 Most commonly, the following four tasks are undertaken:

-Data selection: using the initial data collection (outcome of the first task of the previous phase), an informed decision is taken in terms of choosing specific data sets that will allow to meet technical project goals.
+Data selection: Using the initial data collection (outcome of the first task of the previous phase), an informed decision is taken in terms of choosing specific data sets that will allow meeting technical project goals.
 The selection concerns items (rows of data) and their characteristics (columns).
-It is essential to document rationale and reasoning that drove major decisions taken during data selection.
+It is essential to document the rationale and reasoning that drove major decisions taken during data selection.

-Data cleaning: is a process that involves fixing or removing data that has quality issues.
+Data cleaning: This is a process that involves fixing or removing data items that have quality issues.
 There are various problems that can occur and methods to deal with them (see a table below for an overview).
 The goal of the data cleaning step is to ensure that the concept of “garbage in, garbage out” doesn’t become reality on your project.
-Additionally, in order to save processing time during the modelling phase, format your data to comply with the target models of your project (particular data format such as string/numerical or order).
+Additionally, to save processing time during the modelling phase, format your data to comply with the target models of your project (particular data formats, such as string/numeric or order).

-Deriving new data: whenever new attributes can be useful, add columns that allow you to capture such information.
-Ask yourself, based upon your knowledge, are there any facts that can be derived using existing fields (e.g., BMI index from height and weight fields)?
+Deriving new data: Whenever new attributes can be useful, add columns that allow you to capture such information.
+Ask yourself, based on your knowledge, if there are any facts that can be derived using existing fields (e.g., BMI index from height and weight fields)?
 Similar action can be taken whenever generating additional data brings value.

-Integrating data: multiple sources of data can be merged to generate a new data set when they share a unique identifier and answer the same business questions (e.g., mortgage history and demographics information; shared key: social security number).
-Combining two or more data sets based on their attributes is also possible by appending them using a similar field (e.g. product name).
+Integrating data: Multiple sources of data can be merged to generate a new data set when they share a unique identifier and answer the same business questions (e.g., mortgage history and demographics information; shared key: social security number).
+Combining two or more data sets based on their attributes is also possible by appending them using a similar field (e.g., product name).

-The deliverables of this phase include the following: data selection decisions record (with rationale), a data cleaning report, documentation of merged/reformatted data sets.
+The deliverables of this phase include the following: data selection decisions record (with rationale), data cleaning report, documentation of merged/reformatted data sets.